ConceptaNjolima/MyTNTResources/Week 1/[ENG1.4] To Do sample app.md

 ### Introduce project spec, components, props, inputs (20 minutes)

-We're going to build a list app.
+We're going to build a ToDo List app.
 This is a high level introduction of the steps and app requirements.

 1. Initialize the the app and get the new app up and running with the create react app default.
 2. Change the contents of the app and create a new component.